rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 Thus, before attempting to demonstrate printing with Toshiba-TEC B-211 and B-415 via a ‘cordless’ (RF) connection, the formats must be loaded via a cable, as follows:

-* Connect the printer to the Motorola terminal via the appropriate serial cable
+* Connect the printer to the Zebra terminal via the appropriate serial cable
 * Start the program on the terminal and set the ‘Printer ID’ to “0000T21”.
 * Then print each of the following using the terminal’s demonstration program as detailed in Section 8:- Formats 1, 2 and 3 and ‘Variable Data’
 * Now switch the printer off, disconnect the cable, then switch the printer on again.